Shengwei-Peng/House-Price-Prediction/README.md

 ### Data Preparation

-Place your training data in the `data` directory.
+1. Place your training data in the `data` directory.
+Ensure your data is in a suitable format (e.g., CSV).
+2. Preprocess the data using the provided scripts in the `preprocessing` directory.
+This may include steps such as cleaning, normalization, and feature extraction.

 ### Adding External Information